TedTschopp/tedt.org/_posts/Drafts/2023-07-22-The-Right-Set-of-Skills.md

 Kvothe's proficiency in life sciences not only adds depth to his character but also provides him with practical skills that are crucial for his survival and the well-being of those around him.

+##### Life Sciences Archetypes

+- **The Medic:** Skilled in medical treatments and healthcare, the Medic can diagnose illnesses, administer first aid, and treat injuries effectively.
+They are essential for healing party members and can identify the symptoms and causes of diseases.
+- **The Healer-Shaman:** In a mystical or magical setting, the Healer-Shaman possesses supernatural healing abilities and can communicate with spirits or tap into mystical energies to cure ailments and injuries.
+- **The Biologist:** This archetype specializes in the study of living organisms, including their anatomy, physiology, and behavior.
+They can identify and understand various species, ecosystems, and the effects of environmental changes on life forms.
+- **The Pharmacist:** Focusing on pharmaceuticals and drug interactions, the Pharmacist can create and administer medications, antidotes, and poisons.
+They are experts in understanding the chemical compositions of substances and their effects on the body.
+- **The Botanist:** Specializing in plant life, the Botanist can identify and collect herbs, fungi, and other vegetation for medicinal or poison-related purposes.
+They can concoct herbal remedies, antidotes, or deadly toxins.
+- **The Zoologist:** This archetype studies animal behavior and biology, making them experts in handling and understanding creatures.
+They can tame, train, or communicate with animals and identify potential threats from wildlife.
+- **The Geneticist:** Skilled in genetic manipulation and bioengineering, the Geneticist can modify organisms, create hybrids, or engineer specific traits in living beings.
+They are valuable for creating unique creatures or solving genetic mysteries.
+- **The Ecologist:** Focusing on ecosystems and environmental conservation, the Ecologist can assess the health of ecosystems, identify environmental threats, and propose solutions for preserving natural habitats.
+- **The Surgeon:** Specializing in surgical procedures, the Surgeon can perform complex medical operations, even under combat conditions.
+They excel in treating injuries that require precision and surgical expertise.
+- **The Toxicologist:** This archetype is an expert in the study of toxins, poisons, and venomous creatures.
+They can identify poisonous substances, create antidotes, and understand the effects of toxins on living organisms.
+- **The Epidemiologist:** Focusing on disease outbreaks and public health, the Epidemiologist can track the spread of diseases, identify their origins, and develop strategies for containment and prevention.
+- **The Exobiologist:** In a sci-fi or fantasy setting, the Exobiologist studies extraterrestrial life forms and ecosystems.
+They can identify alien organisms, understand their biology, and predict their behavior.
+- **The Biohacker:** Combining knowledge of genetics with unconventional practices, the Biohacker can manipulate genes and biotechnology to achieve unique effects, such as enhancing physical abilities or creating bioengineered creatures.

 ##### Specializations for Life Sciences

 1. **Poisons**: Understanding toxic substances and their effects.